Intensive Course in Genetic Cancer Risk Assessment

 The Intensive Course in Genomic Cancer Risk Assessment is a continuing medical education course for Physicians, Physician Assistants, Genetic Counselors, Master's or PhD in Genetics or Advanced Practice Nurses, and Geneticists.

 The course runs from October through February each year.
-Track 1 of the course combines distance learning with a four-day series of live online workshops, and Track 2 offers online distance-learning only.
-The only difference between the two tracks is that Track 1 offers four days of intensive virtual workshops.
+Track 1 of the course combines distance learning with a five-day series of live online workshops, and Track 2 offers online distance-learning only.
+The only difference between the two tracks is that Track 1 offers five days of intensive virtual workshops.

 - Integrate cancer genetics and oncology knowledge into clinical practice